LSEG-API-Samples/Article.EWA.JavaScript.WebWorkersApp/README.md

 ## Overview

 [Websocket API for Pricing Streaming and Real-Time Service](https://developers.lseg.com/en/api-catalog/real-time-opnsrc/websocket-api) aka Websocket API application enables easy integration into a multitude of client technology environments such as scripting and web.
-This API runs directly on your Refinitiv Real-Time infrastructure and presents data in an open (JSON) readable format.
-The API supports all Refinitiv Real-Time data models and can be integrated into multiple client technology standards e.g. Python, R, .Net, etc.
+This API runs directly on your Real-Time infrastructure and presents data in an open (JSON) readable format.
+The API supports all  Real-Time data models and can be integrated into multiple client technology standards e.g. Python, R, .Net, etc.

 The web browser's JavaScript runtime is a single-threaded environment by default.
 However, the HTML standard lets developers implement multi-threads JavaScript application in the web browser by introducing the [Web Workers](https://html.spec.whatwg.org/multipage/workers.html) feature that lets web browsers run JavaScripts in the main thread and a background thread (workers thread).